clicon/clixon-controller-docs/restconf.rst

 Send RPC
 --------
 The next step is to apply the template on devices resulting in a number of RPCs sent from the controller to devices.
+As an alternative, you can also use `Send using XML`_.

 Example::